telerik/kendo-ui-core/docs/controls/charts/error-bars.md

     });
     </script>

-###Setting an array value
+### Set Array Values

 The difference can also be set separately for the low and high value by setting an array with two numeric values.
-In this case, the low value will be calculated by subtracting the array first value from the point value and the high value will be calculated by adding the second value to the point value.
+In this case, the low value is calculated by subtracting the array first value from the point value.
+The high value is calculated by adding the second value to the point value.

-####Example: setting an array value for categorical series
+The example below demonstrates how to set an array for categorical series.

+###### Example

     <div id="chart"></div>
     <script>